 Trouble in the Presidio by Kerry Tremain, San Francisco Magazine, National Magazine Award Finalist

-Mother Jones: National Magazine Award finalist; Two silver medals each from Society of Publication Designers and Society of Illustrators.
+Mother Jones: National Magazine Award finalist; two medals each from the Society of Publication Designers and the Society of Illustrators; multiple additional national and regional awards for art direction and design.

 TRADEMARK AND COPYRIGHT INFORMATION